-The Importance of Swaps and Spreads
+The Importance of Swaps & Spreads in FX

 Before opening a trading account, it is important for a trader to know as much as possible about the offering of that respective broker, and what the costs associated with Forex trading are.
 Managing a trading account should mean considering not only set-ups and execution for profitable trades, but also what other factors will affect an account’s balance.
 Swaps and spreads fit into this category, and they really need to be properly understood before opening a trading account with any broker.